groupoid/per.ex/README.md

 identity types `Id`, and `Inductive` types with strict positivity enforcement.
-Its mathematical properties, focusing on correctness, soundness, totality, and related attributes relevant to formal mathematics are being analized.
+Its mathematical properties, focusing on correctness, soundness, totality, and related attributes relevant to formal mathematics are being analyzed.

 ## Intro